clinicalml/co-llm/README.md

 ```bash
 bash scripts/evaluation/gsm8k/deferral_generate.sh
 ```
-In this code, it starts a base server for a deferral-trained Llama-7b model, as well as an assistant model for Llama-70b.
-Then it uses the `collm/generate.py` scripts to perform collaborative generation with 0.6 deferral threshold.
+It uses the `scripts/evaluation/generic/deferral_generate.sh` script with three steps:
+1. Run the deferral search to generate on a small validation set under different deferral frequency
+2. Evaluate the accuracy and pick the best deferral threshold
+3. Run Co-LLM generation with the optimal threshold.

 ## Acknowledgement